sharoonthomas/sharoonthomas.github.io/content/technology/pytest-and-webtest-for-nereid.rst

 even in other fixtures while ``setup_defaults`` usually ended up being long methods.

-A fixture with the scope as session
+A fixture with the scope as session that installs the module being tested.

 .. code-block:: python